 To address this need, EACO seeks to promote and conduct training programs that will better prepare young women for the ins and outs of running their own businesses.
 In addition, they will encourage and support the trained group of women, to start a cooperative, where they collaborate in generating income, and share the profits between each other.

-The objectives for this programme are the following:
+The objectives of this program are the following:

-To create and deliver a training programme, which will give the necessarily knowledge and skills for young women to start and run their own businesses.
-The training programme includes four categories: entrepreneurship skills; computer literacy; life skills; and soft skills.
+To create and deliver a training program, which will give the necessary knowledge and skills for young women to start and run their own businesses.
+The training program includes four categories: entrepreneurship skills; computer literacy; life skills; and soft skills.

 To support the creation of a cooperative, which will allow women to work together to generate and share profits, as well as to support each other in a more structured way.